 - personal statement (2 pages max.), describing your career transition from academia to high school teaching.

-The Quintilian Society’s fellows receive guidance and mentorship from experienced members to help them navigate the state certification process, as well as a stipend from the Paideia Institute to help cover the costs of their professional development.
+The Quintilian Society’s fellows receive guidance and mentorship from experienced members to help them navigate the state certification process, as well as financial support from the Paideia Institute to help cover the costs of their professional development.
 The Society is currently accepting applications for its first class of fellows.
 We are looking for candidates who are about to obtain, or recently obtained, their PhD in any humanities discipline and who desire to be Classics and humanities teachers.
 To access the application form, please click on the button below.

 If you wish to apply for a fellowship in the Quintilian Society, we ask that you submit the following documents: